duplicateNonce/k2database_v2/README.md

 When a user logs in successfully a fingerprint token is stored in `data/fingerprints.json`.
-The token is also written to the URL as a query parameter.
-If the browser reloads the app with this token it will log in automatically.
-Each account is limited to a single fingerprint;
+The token is also written to the URL as a query parameter and saved to `localStorage`.
+If the browser reloads the app (even after closing the tab) the stored token is restored to the URL so the user logs in automatically.
+Each account is limited to a single fingerprint; attempting to log in from another browser yields `ERROR 01`.

-attempting to log in from another browser yields `ERROR 01`.
+For best security, deploy the app behind HTTPS so the browser does not flag the page as insecure.